How to contribute code

 You'll find more information about this on the Phabricator documentation.

-Once reviewed, your change will be live in the master repository.
+Once reviewed, your change will be live in the main repository.
 Cheers!

 Edit a change